Sewing: Your Next Garment – Shirt

 Course overview

-For this course, you will already know how to:
+For this course, you should already be able to:

 - Wind a bobbin